- Potato towers are a form of extreme hilling that uses a structure to add a foot or more of soil above the seed tuber.

 You have probably read about potato towers somewhere on the Internet.
 The idea is immediately appealing: rather than strain your back growing potatoes in the ground, you can grow just one plant, but keep adding soil to it in layers to increase the yield.
 This is essentially extreme hilling, adding 12 to 30 inches or more of soil over the top of the seed piece instead of the more typical 4 to 6 inches.
-Each additional layer delivers essentially a doubling of the yield versus growing the plant in the ground.
+Each additional layer delivers roughly a doubling of the yield versus growing the plant in the ground.
 At the end of the season, you just take the tower apart and hundreds of pounds of perfect spuds tumble out at your feet.
 The only problem with this idea is that it isn’t true.
 You will find no research that supports this idea.
 You will also not find any photographic evidence that is not obviously faked.
 The claims about the physiological basis for this idea are totally wrong.
 Despite these limitations, the myth persists and grows stronger each year.
-A friend called the potato tower phenomenon “the single worst piece of gardening advice that you see frequently on the Internet,” and although the Internet is chock full of terrible gardening advice, I think he is probably right because towers require a substantial investment of time and material that brings no benefits.
+Nathan Pierce, a moderator for the Kenosha Potato Project, called the potato tower phenomenon “the single worst piece of gardening advice that you see frequently on the Internet,” and although the Internet is chock full of terrible gardening advice, I think he is probably right because towers require a substantial investment of time and material that brings no benefits.
 This post will take a look at the history of this idea and delve into the reasons why it simply doesn’t work.

 Before we go any further, I want to clarify exactly what I mean by “doesn’t work.”
 I always get some angry responses when I claim that towers don’t work.
 I am not saying that you can’t grow potatoes in a tower or even that you can’t get good yields in a tower.
 I am saying that you won’t get better results with a tower than you can obtain under similar growing conditions without the additional levels of hilling.
 You will almost certainly get worse results with a tower if you do perform all that additional hilling.
 (Growing conditions vary, and in some climates it might still work out for you, but it will be success in spite of your efforts.)
 It is specifically the claim that towers are able to produce greater yields due to the production of more layers of tubers that is wrong.
 If you take that away, then a tower is just a planter and subject to all the pluses and minuses of growing potatoes in containers, which are specific to climate.

 Several people have asked, quite reasonably, how we could tell if a potato tower worked as described.
 I don’t want to get your hopes up, because there is really no possibility that you are going to find success with this, but it is still a useful exercise to imagine what it would look like.
 Per plant yields with elite potato varieties occasionally reach 10 pounds or more under perfect conditions.
 If a tower worked as described, it would be able to routinely exceed that threshold.
 The tower hypothesis claims that the additional hilling allows the plant to create more tubers, so the tuber count should also be significantly higher than for a conventionally grown plant.
 If you can show this kind of high yield, high tuber count combination and you can reproduce it reliably, you might have the first real tower potato.
-Do not invest your retirement savings in this project though.
+Just don’t invest your retirement savings in this project.